mmmries/private-ladder/README.markdown

 Uses:

-+   CouchDB for storage
++   MongoDB for storage
-+   CouchRest + Model for talking to CouchDB ( https://github.com/couchrest/couchrest, https://github.com/couchrest/couchrest_model )
++   Mongoid for talking to MongoDB
-    + Currently couchrest_model must be built from source since the rubygems.org version has a bad dependency on activesupport-2.3.5
 +   Rails for a web interface layer ( do you really need a URL? )
 +   HAML + SCSS for rendering templates ( http://haml-lang.com/, http://sass-lang.com/ )
 +   Pony for sending emails ( http://adam.heroku.com/past/2008/11/2/pony_the_express_way_to_send_email_from_ruby/ )